What Should I Do if Someone Hit My Car?

 SmartFinancial Offers Unbiased, Fact-based Information.
 Our fact-checked articles are intended to educate insurance shoppers so they can make the right buying decisions.
 Learn More

-1. Move To a Safe Location
+1. Move to a Safe Location

-2. Call 911
+3. Call 911

-3. Gather and Exchange Information
+4. Gather and Exchange Information

 - Full name

-- Phone number
+- Phone number and email address

-- Policy number
+- Driver’s license number

-4. Document the Accident
+5. Document the Accident

 What To Do After a Hit-and-Run Accident